pohara60/cross_number/lib/sumsquares/README.md

 A2 + B2 + C2 by Nod

 Letters in the clues stand for the first fourteen prime numbers in an order to be determined with the same letter representing the same prime throughout.
-The clue PQR is evaluated as P2 + Q2 +R2 to give the value of the entry.
+The clue PQR is evaluated as P2+Q2+R2 to give the value of the entry.
 No entry starts with zero and all entries are distinct.
-Clues are given in ascending order of their entries , i - xxvii  and must be entered where they fit.
+Clues are given in ascending order of their entries, i-xxvii and must be entered where they fit.

 ```+--+--+--+--+--+--+--+
 |1 :  :2 |3 :4 :5 |6 |